 Often times, the life of a photographer can be a lonely one.
 No matter what facet of the medium an individual is involved in, it will almost certainly involve hours spent in front of a computer answering client emails, maintaining social media presence, and making tweaks in Photoshop or Lightroom.
 All in relative solitude.
 For this reason, a large scale photography festival, fair, or event can be one of the most important dates in a photographer’s calendar year.

-Among other things, they provide hands-on education, access to new work, and perhaps most importantly, they serve as a conduit for foraging new relationships with likeminded individuals.
+Among other things, they provide hands-on education, access to new work, and perhaps most importantly, they serve as a conduit for forging new relationships with like-minded individuals.

-2018 may still be in its infancy, but that doesn’t mean that it’s too early to start looking forward to the year ahead.
-Here, we’ve listed everything you need to know concerning ten of this year’s most eagerly anticipated photography events.
+Here, we’ve listed everything you need to know concerning ten of this year’s (2018) most eagerly anticipated photography events.

 Photography Global Event Calendar (2018)

 1. Photo London 2018, London UK, May 17-20th 2018

 2. Brighton Photo Biennial, Brighton UK, October 2018